-- Do we have the support of our executives?
+- Have we got the support of our executives?

 - How can we collaborate together to streamline this process?

 Also ask questions of the data you track.
-To know whether your content is delivering on the customer experience goals of being consistent, relevant, and personal, it’s important to gather feedback on what your customers really think.
-The answers you get will allow you to further personalize and continually optimize your content for the best conversion or engagement rates.
+To know whether your content is delivering on the customer experience goals of being consistent, relevant and personal, it’s important to gather feedback on what your customers really think.
+The answers you get will allow you to further personalise and continually optimise your content for the best conversion or engagement rates.

-One tool to help your collaboration is to have your assets organized in a cloud repository.
-This allows designers and content creators access to the same assets — including brand guidelines, color palettes, fonts, and logos.
+One tool to help your collaboration is to have your assets organised in a cloud repository.
+This allows designers and content creators access to the same assets — including brand guidelines, colour palettes, fonts and logos.
 Any changes to assets in the repository are updated universally to combat version control issues.

-Organizing your people, processes, and technology to be collaborative allows you to create original assets and content that can be easily located, repurposed, and used across any channel.
-Production quality and speed increases, and, ultimately, working together allows your enterprise to work smarter, not harder.
+Organising your people, processes and technology to be collaborative allows you to create original assets and content that can be easily located, re-purposed and used across any channel.
+Production quality and speed increases and, ultimately, working together allows your enterprise to work smarter, not harder.

-With increased demands for more content that must be produced quickly to remain relevant, it’s important to effectively prioritize and improve your efficiency.
+With increased demands for more content that must be produced quickly to remain relevant, it’s important to effectively prioritise and improve your efficiency.
 Adobe Behance founder Scott Belsky makes four suggestions:

 - Communicate your priorities.
 Rank your projects by how much effort each will take.
 Then communicate to the team which projects can fall below the line in order to make important deadlines.

 - Be proactive about the things you care about.
 Set aside time to work on one or two initiatives that interest you.
-Focus more on how to organize the ideas you already have, and less on the next best project.
+Focus more on how to organise the ideas you already have and less on the next best project.